 The Honored Alumni Award was established in 2001 through the generosity of Wayne and Joyce Keim to recognize and honor outstanding graduates from the Department of Soil and Crop Sciences at Colorado State University.
 Recipients are selected based on the significant and diverse contributions that they have made to the field of Agronomy.
-The 2017 recipients are Dr. Ronald Follett and Dr. Phil Miklas.
+The 2018 recipients are Dr. Kenneth Barbarick, Dr. James Coors, and Dr. Janet Jansson.